-College Life offers group experiences in study skills and career exploration.
-This course is designed to assist the first time student in achieving academic success.
+This course is designed to assist the first time student in achieving academic, career, and personal success.
 Credit, one semester hour.

 LLS 1311 Orientation

 This course is designed to help the new college student adjust to college life.
 It includes a study of personal and social adjustments, and gives the student guidance in collegiate life.
 One hour lecture per week.
 Credit, one semester hour.